kirkaustin/node-scratch/README.md

 # node-scratch
+# author: Kirk Austin

-A streamlined web server, with REST, configuration, and error handling.
+A streamlined web server, with REST, configuration, logging, and error handling.